corda/corda-docs-portal/content/en/platform/corda/4.10/community/node-docker-deployments.md

 ensure the [Corda Docker image](docker-image.md) has been correctly configured.

 The node runs in a container.
 This is similar to executing the `.jar` directly, except with the need to mount directories into the container that a Corda node would normally have.
 It is also necessary to set up port-forwarding and environment variables.
 The same command variables can be used in running the container as when running the `.jar`.
-See the [generating a node](generating-a-node.md) and [running nodes locally](running-a-node.md) pages.
+See the [Generating a node](generating-a-node.md) and [Running nodes locally](running-a-node.md) pages.

 ## Running a node connected to a Compatibility Zone in Docker